How to Optimize Core Web Vitals for WordPress in 2025 (Step-by-Step Guide)

 How to Fix It (Without Losing Design Quality)

-- Switch to a lightweight theme – Themes like Astra, GeneratePress, or Kadence are built for speed and efficiency.
-They strip out unnecessary bloat while keeping your site visually appealing.
+Lightweight themes like Astra, GeneratePress, or Kadence are designed for performance, stripping away unnecessary bloat while keeping your site looking great.

-- Choose a theme optimized for Core Web Vitals – Some themes are built for speed with clean code, fast-loading elements, and minimal CSS/JavaScript.
-Always check for performance-focused themes
+The key is to choose a theme optimized for Core Web Vitals—clean code, fast-loading elements, and minimal CSS/JavaScript.

 6. Upgrade to a Better Hosting Provider